Our Homeland Movement: History

-On April 8, 2018, after the lost elections, the president of Jobbik, Gábor Vona, resigned, true to his promise, and therefore a reform congress was announced in the party.
-László Toroczkai was the first to indicate his intention to run for the position of president, which was followed by the presidential application of Tamás Sneider, nominated by the acting presidency.
-Almost half of the congress delegates (46%) voted for the pair of László Toroczkai (president) and Dóra Dúro (deputy president).
-László Toroczkai announced that he is forming a platform within the party called Mi Magunk.
-The presidency announced that it will not accept Toroczkai's platform because it considers it against the constitution, although there is no such decision in the constitution.
-Proceedings were initiated against Toroczkai and Dóra Dúró, Dóra Dúró was expelled from the faction, and Toroczkai from the party.
-After that, Dóra Dúró and her husband Előd Novák left the party, so the Mi Magunk platform became an independent movement.
-Due to the failure of the platform creation, the new movement under the name Mi Hazánk Mozgalom will raise its flag on June 23, 2018 in Ásottthalom.
-As a result of Toroczkai's expulsion and the proceedings against Dóra Dúró, many Jobbik members and grassroots organizations indicated their withdrawal from the party or their dissolution.
+On 8 April 2018, after the loss in the 2018 Hungarian parliamentary election, Jobbik president Gábor Vona, resigned and a reform congress was announced in the party.
+Toroczkai was the first to indicate his intention to run for the position of president, which was followed by the presidential application of Tamás Sneider, nominated by the acting presidency.
+Almost half of the congress delegates (46%) voted for the pair of László Toroczkai (president) and Dóra Dúró (deputy president).
+Toroczkai announced that he was forming a platform within the party called Mi Magunk.

+The presidency announced that it would not accept Toroczkai's platform because it considered it against the constitution, although there was no such decision in the constitution.
+Proceedings were initiated against Toroczkai and Dúró, and Dúró was expelled from the faction and Toroczkai from the party.
+After that, Dóra Dúró alongside her husband Előd Novák, left the party and the Mi Magunk platform became an independent movement.
+As a result of Toroczkai's expulsion and the proceedings against Dúró, many Jobbik members and grassroots organizations indicated their withdrawal from the party or their dissolution.
 Some of them joined the new movement.
-On August 20, 2018, they announced their Founding Declaration at their celebratory event in Budapest's Városliget, and the next day, on August 21, 2018, Deputy President Dóra Dúró announced that the court registration of Mi Hazánk Mozgalom as a political party was legally binding.
+On 20 August 2018, they announced their Founding Declaration at their celebratory event in Budapest's Városliget.
+On August 21, Dúró (as Deputy President) announced that the court registration of Mi Hazánk Mozgalom as a political party was legally binding.

+Party's electoral poster in Budapest during 2026 Hungarian parliamentary election.
-In early 2019, the party made an alliance with the right-wing Hungarian Justice and Life Party and the agrarian Independent Smallholders, Agrarian Workers and Civic Party.

-In 2019 local elections, the party won 8 seats in counties' assemblies.

-In the 2022 parliamentary election, the party surpassed the 5% threshold to enter parliament, winning 6 seats and forming the second largest faction in the Hungarian Parliament.

-In 2022, the party hosted representatives of Alternative for Sweden (AfS), Alternative for Germany (AfD), the Dutch Forum for Democracy (FvD) and the Bulgarian Revival party at the Hungarian-Serbian border, describing them as "allies".
-Our Homeland Movement party leader László Toroczkai, as well as AfD's Stefan Korte, both held individual speeches at AfS's election campaign meeting held in Rålambshovsparken in Stockholm on 6 August 2022.

-In August 2023, the party organized a joint "Declaration for a free Europe of Nations" with the AfS, FvD, Revival, the Czech Republic's Freedom and Direct Democracy and the Swiss Mass-Voll party, with a view towards forming a future new group in the European Parliament.
+In early 2019, the party made an alliance with the right-wing Hungarian Justice and Life Party (MIÉP) and the agrarian Independent Smallholders, Agrarian Workers and Civic Party (FKgP).
+In 2019 Hungarian local elections, the party won 8 seats in counties' assemblies.
+In the 2022 parliamentary election, the party surpassed the 5% electoral thresold to enter the parliament, winning 6 seats and forming the third largest faction in the National Assembly.
+Also in 2022, the party hosted the far-right representatives of Alternative for Sweden (AfS), Alternative for Germany (AfD), the Dutch Forum for Democracy (FvD), and the Bulgarian Revival party at the Hungarian-Serbian border, describing them as "allies".
+Toroczkai (the party leader) and AfD's Stefan Korte, both held individual speeches at AfS's election campaign meeting held in Rålambshovsparken in Stockholm on 6 August 2022.
+In August 2023, the party organized a joint "Declaration for a free Europe of Nations" with the AfS, FvD, Revival, the Czech Republic's Freedom and Direct Democracy (SPD), and the Swiss Mass-Voll party, with a view towards forming a future new group in the European Parliament.